MrNekooo/Hey-There/README.md

 # Hey-There
- Hey There, I'm Nekooo, I'm 19
+ Hey There, I'm Nekooo and 19

 I'm a front end developer and I enjoy to code
 I love creating new stuff